Q1CHENL/cbdp/07-consensus.md

 ### Safety Requirements

 - Leaders never overwrite entries in their logs
-- Only entries in the Leader’s log can be committed
+- Only entries in the Leader's log can be committed
 - Commit before applying to state machine

 To meet above requirements: